 Iberdrola’s climate story: innovating to create the energy system of the future

-Headquartered in Spain, Iberdrola has a workforce of more than 40,000 people, net revenues of 39 billion Euro and supplies power for 100 million people (as of 2022).
-The company began transforming over 20 years ago to create a sustainable, safe and competitive energy transition model.
+Headquartered in Spain, Iberdrola has a workforce of more than 42,000 people, net revenues of more than 49 billion Euro and supplies power for 100 million people (as of 2023).
+The company began transforming over 20 years ago to create a sustainable, safe and competitive energy transition model and has now more than 42GW of renewable energy installed capacity.

-Beyond its own operations, Iberdrola plays a role in the global climate agenda by advocating for ambitious climate policies and action in its areas of influence and demonstrating what is possible.
+Beyond its own operations, Iberdrola plays a role in the global climate agenda by advocating for ambitious climate policies and action in its areas of influence and demonstrating tangible sustainable solutions.

 An agent of transformation

-Iberdrola supports massive deployment of renewable energy and the development of sustainable and efficient energy solutions in line with the Paris Agreement and the European Green Deal, to secure a sustainable and secure climate transition within the 1.5oC scenario and to reach a decarbonized economy and society.
+Iberdrola supports massive deployment of renewable energy, grids and the development of sustainable and efficient energy solutions in line with the Paris Agreement and the European Green Deal, to secure a sustainable and secure climate transition within the 1.5oC scenario and to reach a decarbonized economy and society.

 “The current context demonstrates the need to accelerate the energy transition to guarantee a sustainable, robust and fair economy.
 The structural solution is clear: supporting renewable energy, efficient storage and smart networks to avoid future shocks, promote a self-sufficient energy system and reduce emissions.
 We have the technologies, a massive social consensus, and, as companies, we are ready to do our part and accompany our leaders in defining clear, stable, and coherent frameworks.”